Fractional CTO Services From MVP engineer

 3.Technology Roadmap and Business Need Advising

 Knowing how to place features into the Gantt chart to maximize impact takes time and effort.
 What comes first, and what are the dependencies of each task?
 The fractional CTO knows the business objectives and the details of the MVP buildout.
-By understanding both deeply, you can make tradeoffs.
+By understanding both deeply, you can make tradeoffs for tech strategy.

 Calculating the "exchange rate" between the currencies is challenging and dependent on deep experience in similar abstract calculations.
 It's important to consider digital security risks in the plan.
 In some industries, it might be better to wait before focusing heavily on strong security.